 At the same time, North American LNG developers are seeking to escape a low-price U.S. gas market, where shale formations flooded the market with supplies.
 Gas futures touched a 10-year low in April of less than $2 per million British thermal units.

-Exxon, ConocoPhillips (COP) and BP, three of Alaska’s biggest oil and gas producers, laid out plans to consider Alaska LNG in a March 30 letter to Governor Parnell.
+Exxon, ConocoPhillips (COP:US) and BP, three of Alaska’s biggest oil and gas producers, laid out plans to consider Alaska LNG in a March 30 letter to Governor Parnell.
 The North Slope holds more than 35 trillion cubic feet of discovered gas, the companies said.
 That’s nearly four times the U.K.’s estimated 9 trillion cubic feet of proved gas reserves, according to the U.S. Energy Information Administration.

 Unlocking the fuel through “unprecedented” capital commitments for gas would require “competitive and stable fiscal terms,” Exxon, ConocoPhillips and BP said in the March letter.
 Exxon has outperformed its peers this year, gaining 8.4 percent in the period, while the Dow Jones Oil & Gas Titans 30 Index climbed 3.8 percent.
 ConocoPhillips rose 4.3 percent, and BP lost 3.8 percent, in the year through Sept.
 24.